kelo-robotics/robile_ros_navigation/README.md

 ### Step-3: Change the loaded map in the launch file

-For real robot simply update the "map" argument in robot.launch to use the new map.
+Change the map name in [robot.launch.py](examples/4_wheel_double_microscan/launch/robot.launch.py) to the new map name.
-Meanwhile for simulation, update "world_model_name" argument in simulation.launch.